IxquitilisSaid/ng2-src-fallback/README.md

 ## Features

-- Default fallback - If at first you don't succeed, provide a fallback image to ```srcFallback``` input
+- Default fallback - If at first you don't succeed, provide a fallback image to ```[srcFallback]``` input
-- On-The-Fly Fallback creation - If for some reason you don't have an image to set as fallback, check the [customFallbackConfig](#customFallbackConfig)
+- On-The-Fly Fallback creation - If for some reason you don't have an image to set as fallback, check the [[customFallbackConfig]](#customFallbackConfig)

 ## Install